Manage references in a project

 Restart Visual Studio and open your app.

-Right-click on the References or Dependencies node in the project that caused the error and choose Add Reference.
+Right-click on the References or Dependencies node in the project that caused the error, and then select Add Reference.

-Click the Windows tab and then the Extensions sub-tab, then uncheck the checkboxes for the old Extension SDKs, and check the checkboxes for the new Extension SDKs.
-Click OK.
+Select the Windows tab and then the Extensions subtab, uncheck the checkboxes for the old Extension SDKs, and then check the checkboxes for the new Extension SDKs.
+Select OK.